emc-mongoose/scenario-converter/README.md

 Configurations Converter is a component, used to convert only "config" section in scenarios.
 It takes into account the changes for the 4th Mongoose version and generates a new configuration with changes.

+### Limitation
+The converter doesn't support scenarios using mixedLoad-steps without weights, since in the new version of Mongoose there is no such step type.

 ## Development
   In order to build project, go to the 'converter' directory and type:
 ```bash